cfarkas/variants2genes/README.md

 ## Employing user-provided GTF files:

 Important: If users have their own annotation file, their can use it in the pipeline, if desired.
 Their must replace {genome}.gtf file, automatically obtained in STEP 1 for their own GTF file, with the same name.
-As example, employing user-provided "final_annotated.gtf" instead galGal6.gtf in STEP 1:
+As example, we will use "final_annotated.gtf" instead galGal6.gtf in STEP 1:

 ```
 ## STEP 1